maniaplanet/script-xmlrpc/XmlRpcListing.md

 			"racetime": 123456, //< Total race time in milliseconds "laptime": 45678, //< Lap time in milliseconds "stuntsscore": 3457, //< Stunts score
-			"checkpointinrace": 13, //< Number of checkpoints crossed since the beginning of the race "checkpointinlap": 4, //< Number of checkpoints crossed since the beginning of the lap "speed": 456.45, //< Speed of the player in km/h "distance": 398.49 //< Distance traveled by the player since the beginning of the race }"
+			"checkpointinrace": 13, //< Number of checkpoints crossed since the beginning of the race minus one "checkpointinlap": 4, //< Number of checkpoints crossed since the beginning of the lap minus one "speed": 456.45, //< Speed of the player in km/h "distance": 398.49 //< Distance traveled by the player since the beginning of the race }"